-Large-Scale Scrum (LeSS) (by Craig Larman and Bas Vodde) do explicitly mention “undone” work – in larger organisations there are often whole teams (e.g. an “operations” team, a “services” team) or whole departments (“operations” departement) or people (“release manager”) existing which are to be considered part of “undone” work if this cannot be done as part of the sprint (and it often cannot be done within a sprint).
+Large-Scale Scrum (LeSS) (by Craig Larman and Bas Vodde) do explicitly mention “undone” work – in larger organisations.
+There are often whole teams (e.g. an “operations” team, a “services” team) or whole departments (“operations” department) or people (“release manager”) existing which are to be considered part of “undone” work if this cannot be done as part of the sprint (and it often cannot be done within a sprint).

 A perfect definition of “done” implies that each product increment is

 And that should be the goal of perfection.

 To be able to achieve this as a team, the effort is necessary to invest in:

 without sound technical practices, it’s pretty impossible to accomplish this on any scale (small or large).